'Drive to Survive' season 5 | Image: Netflix

 The Track

-The 2022 Australian Grand Prix saw a raft of changes introduced to the Albert Park Circuit and much of those remain in 2023, there are some new elements.
-As per last year, the track has been altered in line with F1’s plans to enhance competitive and exciting racing, adding some major upgrades to certain aspects of the much-loved circuit.
+Similar to the last two years, the 2024 Australian Grand Prix track has been altered in line with F1’s plans to enhance competitive and exciting racing, adding some major upgrades to certain aspects of the much-loved circuit.
 The corners, for example, have been widened to allow for greater speed through key points, which F1 has indicated will lead to the fastest lap times ever seen in Melbourne.
 The racing body suggested that the upgrade, Albert Park’s first major overhaul since 1996, could see lap times cut by up to five seconds.

 Specifically, the turn-one bottleneck has been widened by 2.5m, opening the opportunity for more wheel-to-wheel battles for position throughout the lap.
 At turn 11, the 150km/h right-hand corner now sits at more of a right angle, with the extra width enabling drivers to slide down the inside and take an unassuming competitor by surprise.
 The slow-speed chicane abutting the golf course section has also been removed around turn 10, meaning cars will now approach speeds of around 330km/h.

 “These changes are in the direction of what we want.
 Better races, more battles – the changes are going to push us towards that,” Ricciardo said back in 2021 when the changes were announced.
-“With these cars, the changes should help a lot, but from 2022, if next year promises everything it does with being able to follow the car in front and the racing to be enhanced, then coming to a circuit like Albert Park with these changes should make a pretty amazing spectacle.”
+“With these cars, the changes should help a lot…coming to a circuit like Albert Park with these changes should make a pretty amazing spectacle.”

 1 albert park circuit